KennethS0/Text-Aligner/README.md

 1. ghci app -- This will open the application with Haskell's interpreter.
 2. main -- Run this once ghci runs the program.
 3. A list of commands and their parameters will be shown in screen.

+There's a few text files included in the project in order to test its functionality.